timjogorman/RicherEventDescription/guidelines.md

 \ex.
 The terrorists {[}fled{]} Jordan via the Lebanese border.

 The truth of this fleeing EVENT depends on the identity of the terrorists and the context of the article to be true or false.
-Although \textit{these}
-terrorists fled to Lebanon, the next may flee to someplace else entirely.
+Although \textit{these terrorists fled to Lebanon, the next may flee to someplace else entirely.
 Thus, it is ACTUAL.
 Compare with: